-Road traffic injuries (RTIs) are the number one cause of mortality for adolescents 10 to 19 years old.
-The objective of our study was to assess the association of independent mobility of adolescents with road traffic injury in an urban lower middle-income setting.
+Road traffic injuries (RTIs) are the number one cause of mortality in adolescents.
+The association between adolescents’ independent mobility and road traffic injury is unclear.
+The aim of our study was to assess the association of adolescents’ independent mobility with road traffic injury in an urban lower middle-income setting.

 Methods

 This was a cross sectional survey of adolescent students in 75 schools that were selected through cluster random sampling to include both private and the public schools.
-Data was collected between September and December 2014 in Karachi, Pakistan.
-We approached students of grades 6-10 from these schools and obtained parental consent and adolescents’ assent.
+We collected data between September and December 2014 in Karachi, Pakistan.
+We included students aged between 10 and 19 years old (grade 6-10) from these schools and obtained parental consent and adolescents’ assent.
 Each student was asked to fill a written questionnaire.
+We used logistic regression o estimate the association between adolescents’ independent mobility and road traffic injury.

 Results

-We have included survey of 1264 adolescents of age 10-19 years out of which 60% were girls.
+We included surveys from 1264 adolescents, age 10-19 years out of which 60% were girls.
 Around 60% of these adolescents were enrolled in private schools.
 In the final multivariable logistic regression model 1 for adolescents 10-19 years; boys (aOR = 1.58; 95% CI = 1.15, 2.18) were more likely to get road traffic injuries.
 In model for age group 10-15 years, adolescents who were allowed to cross main roads alone (aOR =1.43; 95% CI = 1.02, 1.99) were more likely to get road traffic injuries.
 In both the models 1 and 2, adolescents who did any activity outside home on their own on last weekend (aOR=1.68; 95% CI = 1.02, 2.80) (aOR=1.94; 95% CI = 1.09, 3.57) and when they had mix pattern of weekend activities with adults as well as some activities alone (aOR=1.63; 95% CI = 1.03, 2.64) (aOR=2.25; 95% CI = 1.32, 4.02) respectively were associated with road traffic injuries.

 Conclusions